What is Ride The Rockies?

-The Denver Post Ride The Rockies is an annual bicycle tour that takes 2,000 cyclists, assisted by more than 100 volunteers, on a 6-7 day ride on paved roads through Colorado’s Rocky Mountains each June.
+The Denver Post Ride The Rockies is an annual bicycle tour that takes 2,000 cyclists, assisted by more than 100 volunteers, on a 6-7 day ride through Colorado’s Rocky Mountains each June.

-Ride The Rockies route is different each year, but always climbs a few challenging mountain passes and showcases the state’s spectacular scenery.
-Daily treks can be as short as 40 miles or as long as 100 miles, but generally average 60-70 miles.
+Ride The Rockies’ route is different each year, but always climbs a few challenging mountain passes and showcases the state’s spectacular scenery.
+Daily treks can be as short as 45 miles or as long as 100 miles, but generally average 65-75 miles.

-While the tour route changes each year, the benefits and responsibilities of each host community remain the same.
+While the Tour route changes each year, the benefits and responsibilities of each host community remain the same.
 Benefits include publicity, positive economic impact, fundraising opportunities and a grant provided to an eligible non-profit agency in each host town by The Denver Post Community Foundation.
-Cyclists in 2013 spent an average of $250,000 in a 24-hour period in each town and many cyclists will return as tourists at a later date.
-Host communities provide alternative lodging, inexpensive community meals, and entertainment.
+Cyclists in 2014 spent an average of $250,000 in a 24-hour period in each town and many planned to return at a later date as tourists.
+Host communities provide alternative lodging, inexpensive community meals and entertainment.

 Riders on past Ride The Rockies have represented all 50 states and 18 foreign countries.
 Ride The Rockies is a non-competitive event open to cyclists of all ages and participants are encouraged to ride at their own pace.